tamari92/kf2-tournament/rules.md

 The result of this process is (hopefully) a set of teams which have a similar average skill level across their rosters due to the even distribution of players of varying experience.

-**Note** The Tournament Staff reserve the right to make adjustments to team rosters as they see fit to ensure the best possible balance.
+**Note:** The Tournament Staff reserve the right to make adjustments to team rosters as they see fit to ensure the best possible balance.
 This, however, will only be exercised in extreme cases.

 ### 5.3 - Roster Integrity
 Teams may *only* use the players in the rosters formed from [5.2.5](#525---player-draft).
 If a player leaves, exits, or is removed from the team, the team Captain is required to inform the Tournament Staff immediately so that a replacement can be found (typically drawn from the overflow pool).